Newcastle United F.C.: 2007–2021: Mike Ashley era

 On 7 June, Freddy Shepherd's final shares in the club were sold to Mike Ashley and Shepherd was replaced as chairman by Chris Mort on 25 July.
 Ashley then announced he would be delisting the club from the London Stock Exchange upon completion of the takeover.
 The club officially ceased trading on the Stock Exchange as of 8 am on 18 July 2007 at 5p a share.

 Allardyce departed the club on in January 2008 by mutual consent after a bad start to the 2007–08 season, and Kevin Keegan was reappointed as Newcastle manager.
 Mort stepped down as chairman in June and was replaced by Derek Llambias, a long-term associate of Ashley.
-Newcastle finished the 2007–08 season in 12th place, but as the season drew to a close, Keegan publicly criticised the board, stating they were not providing the team enough financial support.
+Newcastle finished the 2007–08 season in 12th place; but, as the season drew to a close, Keegan publicly criticised the board, stating that they were not providing the team with enough financial support.

 In September 2008, Keegan resigned as manager, stating: "It's my opinion that a manager must have the right to manage and that clubs should not impose upon any manager any player that he does not want".
-Former Wimbledon manager Joe Kinnear was appointed as his replacement, but in February 2009, due to his heart surgery, Alan Shearer was appointed interim manager in his absence.
+Former Wimbledon manager Joe Kinnear was appointed as his replacement; in February 2009, due to his heart surgery, Alan Shearer was appointed as interim manager in his absence.
 Under Shearer, the club were relegated to the Championship at the end of the 2008–09 season, the first time the club had left the Premier League since joining it in 1993.

 Following their relegation, the club was put up for sale in June 2009, with an asking price of £100 million.
-Chris Hughton was given the manager job on a caretaker basis before taking over full-time on 27 October 2009.
+Chris Hughton was given the manager's job on a caretaker basis, before taking over full-time on 27 October 2009.
 On the same day, Ashley announced that the club was no longer for sale.

 Newcastle made an immediate return to the top-flight in 2010 after their relegation the year prior.

 Hughton led Newcastle to win the 2009–10 Championship, securing automatic promotion on 5 April 2010 with five games remaining, and securing the title on 19 April; Newcastle were promoted back to the Premier League after just one season away.

 Under Hughton, Newcastle enjoyed a strong start to the 2010–11 season, but he was sacked on 6 December 2010.
-The club's board stated that they felt "an individual with more managerial experience [was] needed to take the club forward."
+The club's board stated that they felt that "an individual with more managerial experience [was] needed to take the club forward."
 Three days later, Alan Pardew was appointed as manager with a five-and-a-half-year contract.
 Despite some turbulence, Newcastle were able to finish 12th at the end of the season, with one particular highlight being a 4–4 home draw against Arsenal that saw Newcastle come back from four goals down to claim a point.